-Chardonnet’s proposal is against the background of the following 3 indicators:
+Chardonnet’s proposal is against the background of the following three indicators:

-1. The progressive disappearance of big game / trophy hunting zones due to farming activities linked to population growth.
-Countries such as Senegal, Niger, Chad, CAR, DR Congo, Sudan, Malawi and Angola have lost 90% of land formerly available to big game hunting, while countries such as Kenya, Gabon, Cote d’Ivoire and Botswana (under review) chose to close big game hunting.
+1. The progressive disappearance of big game/trophy hunting zones due to farming activities linked to population growth.
+Countries such as Senegal, Niger, Chad, CAR, DR Congo, Sudan, Malawi and Angola have lost 90% of land formerly available to big game hunting.
+In contrast, countries such as Kenya, Gabon, Cote d’Ivoire and Botswana (subsequently changed) chose to close big game hunting.

-Amongst countries still offering big game hunting, ecosystem degradation and decline of game species has led to the non-use of significant portions of former big game hunting areas – 72% in Tanzania and 40% in Zambia.
-In Tanzania, 110 out of 154 hunting zones have been abandoned because they are no longer profitable for big game / trophy hunting.
-This represents a surface area of 140,000 km2, or four times the size of Tanzania’s national parks.
+Amongst countries still offering big game hunting, ecosystem degradation and decline of game species have led to the non-use of significant portions of former big game hunting areas – 72% in Tanzania and 40% in Zambia.
+In Tanzania, 110 out of 154 hunting zones have been abandoned because they are no longer profitable for big game/trophy hunting.
+This represents a surface area of 140,000 km2 or four times the size of Tanzania’s national parks.

 2. The decrease in the number of shot animals